 Email Monetization: Crucial for a Successful Digital Advertising Strategy

 It’s awfully tempting to chase after new monetization strategies as they pop into your newsfeed.
 The promise of deeper research, broader reach, and surging conversion rates would make even the most sure-footed entrepreneur question their current approach.
 While some of these cutting-edge apps and monetization plans may have some value to offer, chasing after every shiny object comes at a cost.

-You have a limited amount of time, money and attention, and as you continue to expand your monetization strategy, something has to give.
+You have a limited amount of time, money and attention, and as you continue to expand your digital monetization strategy, something has to give.
 For many people, email falls by the wayside.
 Why?
 Because it’s outdated, underperforming and boring.
 But those assumptions are pure myth.

 Here are the facts: